Permanent Residency For Belguim as an Investor

 To benefit fully from the favourable opportunities offered by Belgium to affluent residents, especially in the case of an international income base, it is essential to have access to highly specialised advice in order to optimise your tax planning.

 Rich History and Culture

 Belgium is steeped in history, and almost every town and city has Gothic and Baroque churches overshadowing historic market squares.
 Museums abound, showing the glory of the past.
-But Belgium is also home to modern art, avant-garde design, internationally renowned opera, theater and dance groups.
+But Belgium is also home to modern art, avant-garde design, internationally renowned opera, theatre and dance groups.

 On the lighter side of life, it fully deserves its reputation as the home of "Burgundian" living.
-Food and drink are taken seriously in Belgium, and go far beyond the famous chocolates, waffles, and over 600 kinds of beer.
+Food and drink are taken seriously in Belgium and go far beyond the famous chocolates, waffles, and over 600 kinds of beer.
 A wide range of cafés and restaurants serving excellent cuisine is available to suit every mood.